skrfederico/plogger/README.md

 - Nav bar

-  - A header navigation bar with links to General Assembly webpage, Hedwig's cohort heroku webpage, a "new vlog" option to create a new entry and a search bar to help the user find specific 'plogs' using keywords.
+  - A header navigation bar with links to General Assembly (main) webpage, Hedwig's SEIR Flex cohort heroku webpage, a "New" option to create a new 'plog' and a search bar to help the user find specific 'plogs' using keywords.

+- Sessions

+  - Different users will have access to different features.
+The school staff has full CRUD, but the parents will only be able to read.

-## Screen shots
+## Screenshots

 <a href="https://imgur.com/meFzX1Z"><img src="https://i.imgur.com/meFzX1Z.png" title="source: imgur.com" /></a>